Azure/azure-webpubsub/docs/getting-started/handle-events.md

     });
     ```

-    This event handler uses `WebPubSubServiceRestClient.sendToAll()` to broadcast the received message to all clients.
+    This event handler uses `WebPubSubServiceClient.sendToAll()` to broadcast the received message to all clients.

     You can see `handleUserEvent` also has a `res` object where you can send message back to the event sender.
 Here we simply call `res.success()` to make the WebHook return 200 (please note this is required even you don't want to return anything back to client, otherwise the WebHook will never return and client connection will be closed).